 \subsection{Experiments Description}

-The proposed method is validated in three different scenarios.
-Given the wide variety of possible motion trajectories for the mannequin, we focused on two cases: motion along the $y$-axis (towards the robot) and motion along the $x$-axis (tangential to the robot).
-These scenarios are particularly relevant for evaluating the method’s effectiveness in detecting approaching objects, which is crucial for obstacle avoidance, and in handling lateral motion, where tracking consistency can be more challenging due to the sparsity in the measurements and their low resolution.
-In the first set of experiments, the mannequin is commanded to move towards the sensorised robot in a straight line, i.e., along the negative $y$-axis for \SI{0.3}{m}.
+The proposed method is validated in three different scenarios. \ale{Given the wide variety of possible motion trajectories for the mannequin, we focused on two cases: motion along the $y$-axis (towards the robot) and motion along the $x$-axis (tangential to the robot).
+These scenarios are particularly relevant for evaluating the method’s effectiveness in detecting approaching objects -- crucial for obstacle avoidance -- and in handling lateral motion, where tracking consistency becomes more challenging due to the sparsity in the measurements and their low resolution.} In the first set of experiments, the mannequin is commanded to move towards the sensorised robot along a straight line, i.e., along the negative $y$-axis for \SI{0.3}{m}.
 The motion direction is indicated by the green arrow in \cref{fig:setup}(b). \\ In the second set, the mannequin moves sideways relative to the robot, i.e., along its $x$-axis, for \SI{0.25}{\meter}.
-The third scenario, wants to analyze the case in which both the robot and the mannequin move with respect to each other.
-In this respect, the mannequin is commanded to move as in the first set of experiments, while the sensorised robot is commanded to follow a predefined path, moving the end-effector first diagonally, for \SI{0.15}{\meter} along the negative $y$-axis and for \SI{0.05}{\meter} along the positive $x$-axis and then for other \SI{0.10}{\meter} in the same direction as shown in \cref{fig:setup}(c) at an average speed of \SI{0.25}{\meter\per\second}.
+The third scenario analyses the case where both the robot and the mannequin move relative to each other.
+In this respect, the mannequin follows the same trajectory as in the first set of experiments, while the sensorised robot is commanded to follow a predefined motion: the end-effector first moves diagonally, for \SI{0.15}{\meter} along the negative $y$-axis and for \SI{0.05}{\meter} along the positive $x$-axis and then continues for other \SI{0.10}{\meter} in the same direction, as shown in \cref{fig:setup}(c), at an average speed of \SI{0.25}{\meter\per\second}.